Ezri Konsa: Senior

 Konsa received his first call-up for the England senior team in November 2023 ahead of their UEFA Euro 2024 qualifying matches against Malta and North Macedonia, but did not play in either match.
 He made his debut on 23 March 2024, as a 20th-minute substitute in a 1–0 defeat to Brazil at Wembley Stadium in a friendly.

 On 6 June 2024, Konsa was named in England's 26-man squad for UEFA Euro 2024.
 He made his competitive debut in the round of 16 win over Slovakia, playing the second half of extra time after replacing Jude Bellingham.
-In the quarter-final against Switzerland, he was selected to start in place of the suspended Marc Guéhi, playing 78 minutes before being substituted for Cole Palmer as England eventually won via a penalty shootout.
+In the quarter-final against Switzerland, he was selected to start in place of the suspended Marc Guéhi, playing 78 minutes before being substituted for Cole Palmer as England eventually won via a penalty shoot-out.
+He went on to play the final minute of stoppage time as a substitute for Bukayo Saka in England's 2–1 semi-final win against the Netherlands.

-Konsa scored his first senior international goal, the third in a 5–0 2026 FIFA World Cup qualification victory away at Serbia.
+On 9 September 2025, Konsa scored his first senior international goal, the third in a 5–0 2026 FIFA World Cup qualification victory away at Serbia.